26. Light

 Gamma rays

 Gamma rays reside at the highest energy end of the electromagnetic spectrum.
 Gamma rays are produced by radioactive decay, a process we’ll discuss later in this textbook.
 Gamma radiation is extremely hazardous to humans, as it can cause damage to our internal organs and bone marrow.
 Gamma radiation, while dangerous, does have its applications.
-Its ability to travel through many objects makes it useful for scanning objects in container trucks at border checkpoints, irradiating objects from harmful bacteria, and gamma rays do have limited use in nuclear medicine.
+Its ability to travel through many objects makes it useful for scanning objects in container trucks at border checkpoints and irradiating objects from harmful bacteria; gamma rays also have limited use in nuclear medicine.

 Light waves